Kurtm36/crypto-market-tracker/README.md

 ![Coincap Quotes](/images/python-linter.png)

 - I tested different inputs and invalid inputs to see If I could break my program.
+- I tested the App on command prompt aswell as other terminals

 ### Bugs
 - In coincap_ranker_func.py Price is matching market_cap (solved.
 If statements LN.97 & LN.100 had swaped varibles